 “Again, please.”
 It sounded like a blur, I couldn’t quite get the distinction between the “b” and “d” sounds.
 “Say it slower.”
 So he started to break up the word so I could understand it easier.

-“Zoub-” and as I opened my mouth to repeat after him, he abruptly told me to shut my mouth, the lesson was over.
-And he stopped speaking to me.
+“Zoub-” and as I opened my mouth to repeat after him, he abruptly told me to stop speaking, the lesson was over.
+And he stopped talking to me.

 I looked around embarrassed at how he had just spoken to me in front of his whole family.
 Everyone was looking down uncomfortably.
 I felt vindicated that even his family was embarrassed at how he treated me.
 I was so incensed that I was tempted to challenge him on it but decided to stay silent as I wasn’t yet sure of my standing in the family.
 The silence ensued.